What is home emergency cover?

-This insurance typically covers events such as your boiler breaking down, blocked drains or electrical failure.
+Home emergency cover typically covers events such as your boiler breaking down, blocked drains or electrical failure.
 An engineer or electrician will visit and their work will be paid for by the insurer.
+It’s different from a standard home insurance policy which only covers damage to your home and belongings.

 What does home emergency insurance cover?